When will the centre be ready?

 Will the new centre be a community hub to include opportunities for other Jewish schools to use the facilities?

 Our vision for the site is for it to be a true home for the community to share and use.
-That is why it will be known as the Centre for Jewish Life.
-There will be opportunities for other schools to use the facilities.
+That is why it will be known as The Centre for Jewish Life.

 What will be included in the new centre?

-Our intention is for the Centre for Jewish life to incorporate: the Mount Scopus College Gandel Campus; a Sports Precinct in partnership with Maccabi Victoria; a Jewish Community Centre; a Centre for Adult Education; a Wellness Hub; a Centre for Creative Arts; and a Music and Performing Arts Precinct that will include a Performing Arts Complex.
+Our intention is for the Centre for Jewish life to incorporate: the Mount Scopus College Gandel Campus; a Sports Precinct; a Jewish Community Centre; a Centre for Adult Education; a Wellness Hub; a Centre for Creative Arts; and a Music and Performing Arts Precinct that will include a Performing Arts Complex.
 It will also have function venues, lecture theatres, cafes, a shule, a library and a whole range of other facilities.
+We have recently undertaken an EOI process to help us understand the interest from the community in being part of the precinct.

 Is there a way to donate to the new project?
 Are there naming rights opportunities?

-We are always happy to discuss how you can be involved in the project – please contact Mark Joel at mjoel@scopus.vic.edu.au or Tali Borowski at tborowski@scopus.vic.edu.au for a confidential discussion.
+We are always happy to discuss how you can be involved in the project – please contact Tali Borowski at tborowski@scopus.vic.edu.au for a confidential discussion.

 Who can I contact to find out more information about the project?

 To sign up for regular updates, visit https://www.projectgeneration.org.au/contact/.
-To discuss the project in more detail, please contact Mark Joel at mjoel@scopus.vic.edu.au or Tali Borowski at tborowski@scopus.vic.edu.au
+To discuss the project in more detail, please contact Tali Borowski at tborowski@scopus.vic.edu.au

 Will GBH, FKI and Burwood campuses close down?

-Our intention is to consolidate the 3 existing campuses onto the site.
+Our intention is to consolidate the three existing campuses onto the site.
 However, the precise details as to how or whether this will be achieved are yet to be determined.

 Will the Scopus community be involved in the design and layout?